Weighted Ensemble Models Are Strong Continual Learners: Experiments

-\textbf{Baselines and Competitors: }We first compare to the state-of-the-art PTM-based CIL methods L2P~\cite{wang2022learning}, DualPrompt~\cite{wang2022dualprompt} and SLCA~\cite{SLCA}.
-We also utilize the same PTM as the initialization for classical CIL methods GDumb~\cite{prabhu2020gdumb}, LwF~\cite{li2017learning}, DER~\cite{buzzega2020dark}, BIC~\cite{wu2019large}, EWC~\cite{kirkpatrick2017overcoming}.
-Additionally, we report the baselines, sequentially fine-tuning of the model, denoted as Seq FT, and Prototype-classifier is a cosine similarity classifier on the extracted features of the pre-trained model.
+\textbf{Baselines and Competitors.} We compare with the state-of-the-art PTM-based CIL methods L2P~\cite{wang2022learning}, DualPrompt~\cite{wang2022dualprompt}, SLCA~\cite{SLCA}, and RanPAC~\cite{mcdonnell2024ranpac}.
+We also utilize the same PTM as the initialization for classical CL methods GDumb~\cite{prabhu2020gdumb}, LwF~\cite{li2017learning}, DER~\cite{buzzega2020dark}, BIC~\cite{wu2019large}, and EWC~\cite{kirkpatrick2017overcoming}.
+Additionally, we report the following baselines: sequentially fine-tuning of the model (denoted as Seq FT), and Prototype-classifier~\cite{janson2023simple}, which is a cosine similarity classifier on the extracted features of the PTM.
 Joint-Training is an upper bound, where the model has been trained on all the tasks at the same time.

-\textbf{Implementation.} We adopt a pre-trained ViT-B/16 backbone for all the baselines unless mentioned otherwise.
-We follow the implementation of SLCA~\cite{SLCA} that adapts a small learning rate of 0.0001 for the representation layer and 0.01 for the classification layer with Class-Alignment strategy (CA) that improves the classification layer by modeling the class-wise distributions and aligning the classification layers.
-We use a batch size of 128 with our hyperparameter $\lambda\!=\!0.5$ in all our experiments.
+\textbf{Implementation details.} We adopted two kinds of PTMs in our experiments: a ViT-B/16 \cite{dosovitskiy2021image} backbone supervisedly pre-trained on ImageNet-21K \cite{ridnik2021imagenet21k}, the default PTM unless otherwise stated; and ViT-B/16 backbone with self-supervised pre-training using MoCo-V3 \cite{chen2021mocov3} on ImageNet-1K.
+We follow the implementation of SLCA~\cite{SLCA} that adapts a small learning rate of 0.0001 for the representation layer and 0.01 for the classification layer, along with the class-alignment strategy.
+We set the batch size to 128, \textit{$\lambda\!=\!0.4$} for supervised and \textit{$\lambda\!=\!0.2$} for self-supervised pre-training, in all our experiments.